Claybie/Claybodin/README.md

 This repo hosts the code for the Claybodin private server.
 It is a fork of the LandSandBoat project base repository, with some minor customizations, including:

 <ul>
     <li>Many Ciphers that are rewarded from Login Campaign points on retail have been changed to rewards from quests or missions that pertain to those characters.
-The goal is for all Trusts in the game to be acquired this way eventually.
-Claybodin does not run a Login Campaign. </li>
+Roadmap is for all Trusts to be acquired via storyline method, rather than with currency, FoV, RoE etc.  Claybodin does not run a Login Campaign. </li>
     <li>Weapon/Magic skillups have been removed from the game; characters are always at max skill for their level.
-I consider the system archaic and out-of-place for the current era of the game.
+I consider the system archaic and out-of-place for the current era.
     </li>
 </ul>